-- As mentioned earlier, bonding between parent and child is essential for a well rounded, happy, healthy toddler and stress-free parenting time.
+- Bonding.
+As mentioned earlier, bonding between parent and child is essential for a well rounded, happy, healthy toddler and stress free parenting time.

-- Hyperactive or aggressive children can really benefit from a massage (or rather, an on-going change to the routine that includes massage).
+- Behaviour.
+Hyperactive or aggressive children can really benefit from a massage (or rather, an on-going change to a routine that includes massage).

 Physical benefits include:

-- Massage also promotes blood circulation, which not only makes the child feed great, but makes their skin healthy too since oxygen and nutrients are also flowing through the body.
+- Circulation.
+Massage also promotes blood circulation, which not only makes the child feed great, but makes their skin healthy too since oxygen and nutrients are also flowing around the body.

 - Internal organs.
 Internal organs are stimulated through massage, and develop better this way.

-- Even the growth hormone within the pituitary gland increases production.
+- Growth.
+Even the growth hormone within the pituitary gland increases production.

 Introducing Positive Touch To Your Child